Guest Blogger—Phil Bader!

 Enter Randy Pratt.
 I drove out to distinctly “ green, safe town" with my Marshall amp and mongrel Gibsonized Fender Telecaster for a “Jam”.
 I found a very interesting “early days” Randy.
 Great gear.
 A long-scale Gibson EB-3 and a Fender Telecaster Bass, with an Ampeg SVT.
 Superior gear no question about it.
 Randy had more potential and nascent ability than he ever thought he did.
 As good as he was, he wasn’t obsessed with music…or, playing bass.
 He appeared to be a normal upper-middle-class suburban kid doing things a lot of similar kids did back then.
 As a guitar-obsessed guy, who seemed to have a guitar in hand 24-7, I couldn’t get my head around a guy with such great gear, who could play as well as Randy did, not being as single-minded as I was.
 One thing even back then.
 Randy didn’t know any chords.
 He was and has always been riff-oriented.
 As a result, he is a very unique bass player.
 And, he still is.
 Back then, he just wasn’t all that serious about it.
 Apparently, this would eventually change.
 Randy has over the years become extremely good at what he does.

-What had been a childhood love affair with guitars into a full-on obsession that by the end of 1974 had me at a crossroads.
+what had been a childhood love affair with guitars turned into a full-on obsession that by the end of 1974 had me at a crossroads.

 But, in 1975, we started a band; “RATTLESNAKE SHAKE”, and, eventually we got good.
 We did gigs at LI clubs and even played at Kutcher’s Catskills resort.
 A parade of players came and went ( including a short period when Ricky Byrd was in there with us too) as we played our guitar-driven, blues-based, hard rock…until?
 I don’t know.
 I know we stopped.
 I went back to school, got married.
 Tried to stay in touch with Randy.
 But, life is life.
 I think I gave up bands the first time in 1976 until 1984 or so.
 I’d quit again.
 And go back again.
 Quit bands.
 Not quit playing.
 Ricky Byrd got me back onstage in 2011...another story with a different cast of characters.
 Although Interestingly, Randy and my own story overlap here because Mark Stein was the keyboard player on some of those shows that I did with Byrd.
 But, other than a very few chance late seventies meetings, I pretty much lost track of Randy.
 Until 2014.
 This time courtesy of Ricky Byrd ( again) re-connecting with Randy at a Cactus function, and passing Randy’s phone number to me...